-If an IOU prefers to determine tranches not based on homogeneous risk profiles using LoRE and CoRE quintiles, or they wish to use a percentile ranking approach that would result in more than 25 reporting tranches, the IOU must submit a White Paper describing its preferred method for determining tranches along with relevant workpapers to SPD no later than 45 days before their first pre-RAMP workshop and must serve the White Paper to the service list of R.20-07-013 on the same timeframe.53 This alternative approach to creating tranches shall be discussed in the pre-RAMP workshop, a requirement that reflects the first of the IOUs' two proposed approaches.
+If an IOU prefers to determine tranches not based on homogeneous risk profiles using LoRE and CoRE quintiles, or they wish to use a percentile ranking approach that would result in more than 25 reporting tranches, the IOU must submit a White Paper describing its preferred method for determining tranches along with relevant workpapers to SPD no later than 45 days before their first pre-RAMP workshop and must serve the White Paper to the service list of R.20-07-013 on the same timeframe.
+Staff and Parties may provide input on the IOU's White Paper on an alternative approach to creating tranches within 21 days of the submittal.
+This alternative approach to creating tranches shall be discussed in the pre-RAMP workshop, a requirement that reflects the first of the IOUs' two proposed approaches.
 The IOU must also include the White Paper in its RAMP filing, clearly indicating any changes to the previously served version.

 Additionally, to address potential data gaps and support implementation of the LoRE/CoRE quintile approach, the IOUs shall immediately begin a data assessment and collection process to support their RDF analyses, with a particular focus on asset and system data that can inform the creation of tranches that exhibit homogeneous risk profiles.
+This data assessment must review any risks submitted within the utility's previous two RAMPs as well as any new risks they can reasonably foresee as becoming a part of a RAMP or GRC application within the next ten years.
 Six months from issuance of this decision, each IOUs shall file a report summarizing their findings and accomplishments regarding increasing data availability and quality as well as a five-year plan to continuously improve data availability and quality for application to the RDF.
 Such reports will be subject to comments and reviewed in this proceeding.

-$^{^{53}}$ See D.22-12-027, Appendix A at Row 12 for a discussion of current "pre-RAMP workshop" requirements.
+53 See D.22-12-027, Appendix A at Row 12 for a discussion of current "pre-RAMP workshop" requirements.